-While both CML and AML leukemia stem cells (LSCs) have distinctive characteristics in case of the biology and immunophenotype, they share common properties such as drug resistance, quiescence, heterogeneity and the microenvironment they reside.
+While both CML and AML leukemia stem cells (LSCs) have distinctive characteristics in case of the biology and immunophenotype, they share common properties such as drug resistance, quiescence, heterogeneity, and the microenvironment they reside.
 The bone marrow microenvironment (BMM) underpins normal hematopoiesis by secreting various growth factors and physical interactions with HSCs and progenitor cells[11].
 In AML and CML, the BMM boosts leukemogenesis through an interaction with LSCs, and in turn, LSCs change the BMM based on their requirements and make it less hospitable for normal stem/progenitor cells[12].
 Considering BMM as the main sanctuary for LSCs, targeting these interactions may provide an ample opportunity to treat leukemia more effectively.
 In this review paper, we focus on the protective role of the BMM in the survival of CML and AML LSCs.
-We then move toward the specific markers to identify these cells and put forward possible ways to target them within the BMM.
+We then move toward specific markers to identify these cells and put forward possible ways to target them within the BMM.

 CML LSCs AND BONE MARROW MICROENVIRONMENT

-CML LSCs due to its resemblance to normal stem cells reside in the same microenvironment in which a reciprocal relationship between these cells and components of the BMM is linked with enhanced proliferation, quiescence, and drug resistance.
+CML LSCs, due to their resemblance to normal stem cells, reside in the same microenvironment in which a reciprocal relationship between these cells and components of the BMM is linked with enhanced proliferation, quiescence, and drug resistance.
 All of these mechanisms are conducted by sets of adhesion molecules or secretion of cytokines, chemokines, and growth factors via paracrine or autocrine mechanisms.

-C-X-C motif chemokine ligand 12 (CXCL12) as a known chemoattractant for the homing process, is secreted by mesenchymal stromal cells and also osteoblastic cells and has a role in the localization of CML LSC and normal HSC in the BMM[13].
+C-X-C motif chemokine ligand 12 (CXCL12), a known chemoattractant for the homing process, is secreted by mesenchymal stromal cells and osteoblastic cells and has a role in the localization of CML LSC and normal HSC in the BMM[13].
 However, perturbed expression of C-X-C chemokine receptor type 4 (CXCR4) by CML LSCs or CXCL12 targeting by CML LSCs impacts the homing process.
-Kinase activity of P210BCRABL1 and activation of downstream signaling pathways such as phosphoinositide 3-kinases/protein kinase B [PI3K/PKB(AKT)], result in downregulation of CXCR4 by CML cells[14].
-Moreover, increased secretion of granulocyte-colony stimulating factor (G-CSF) as an antagonist of CXCL12 by CML LSCs[15] and aberrant expression of surface marker dipeptidyl peptidase 4 (CD26) on CML LSCs with a chemokine cleavage activity, favors mobilization of CML LSCs into the blood[16].
-However, TKIs by inhibiting P210BCRABL1 contribute to the upregulation of CXCR4 and migration of CML LSCs to the BMM[14].
+Kinase activity of P210BCRABL1 and activation of downstream signaling pathways, such as phosphoinositide 3-kinases/protein kinase B [PI3K/PKB(AKT)], result in downregulation of CXCR4 by CML cells[14].
+Moreover, increased secretion of granulocyte-colony stimulating factor (G-CSF) as an antagonist of CXCL12 by CML LSCs[15] and aberrant expression of surface marker dipeptidyl peptidase 4 (CD26) on CML LSCs with a chemokine cleavage activity favor mobilization of CML LSCs into the blood[16].
+However, TKIs, by inhibiting P210BCRABL1, contribute to the upregulation of CXCR4 and migration of CML LSCs to the BMM[14].